I know of three (premium) sake bars in Kyoto: Nihonshu Bar Asakura, Jizake Bar Zen, Sake Bar Yoramu. How about you?

 Asakura 日本酒BARあさくら (full name: Nihonshu Bar Asakura)

 ENGLISH SPOKEN!
 FRIENDLY OWNER!
-EXCELLENT SAKE SELECTION!
+SOLID SAKE SELECTION!

 The owner speaks English very well and lavishes attention on foreign customer to assure that they have a wonderful sake experience in Kyoto.
 Asakura has a broad and varied collection of premium sake, including very rare aged sake.
-(We had 21 and 23 year old aged sake -- sake is usually drunk fresh, within 6 months to a year.)
+(We had 21 and 23 year old aged sake — sake is usually drunk fresh, within 6 months to a year.)

 location: Asakura is just south of the Kiyamachi Street and Oike Street intersection in the Kiyamachi neighborhood near the Kamo River.
 Walking south from the intersection, take the first street left.
-Up the little lane you will notice a large red wooden sculpture of a sake carafe (tokkuri) -- this landmark is NOT Asakura.
+Up the little lane you will notice a large red wooden sculpture of a sake carafe (tokkuri) — this landmark is NOT Asakura.
 Walk just past the red tokkuri and on the right will be the steps of nondescript building.
 Take this flight of stairs to the second floor.
 Asakura is on the right, immediately at the top of the stairs.

 hours: 7:00 pm - 2:00 am (Closed Tuesday and 'sometimes' on Sunday and Monday.
 Call first to be sure.)